bautista225/meteo4sport/README.md

   - Obtain details about using SPF for the maximum UV index in the current day.
   - 7 day forecast
   - Sunrise and sunset time.
+  - Advice about SPF depending on UV index.
 - Integration of Cohere AI
   - Summary of the weather.
   - Advice about clothes for doing sport with the current weather.